U.S. Embassy Dublin

 If you were issued with an E-3 visa or a IR-1, CR-1, IR-2 or CR-2 visa as the spouse or child of a U.S. citizen that has now expired and you wish to move to the United States urgently, please contact us to check whether it is possible for your visa to be reissued on an emergency basis.
 Please provide the full names of the visa applicant(s) and the petitioner, plus the case number (typically DBL followed by ten digits).

 If you were issued with a different category of immigrant visa (not an IR-1, IR-2, CR-1, CR-2 or E-3 visa), please monitor our website for the latest updates.
 After normal visa operations have resumed and if your unused visa has expired, please contact the Immigrant Visa Unit at that time to request visa reissuance.
 We will send you information about how to submit your passport, visa package (if applicable), and a letter explaining why you were unable to travel and requesting visa reissuance.
 Please note that you will be required to undergo a new medical examination and pay a new visa fee before the visa can be reissued.
+Please do not schedule a medical exam until instructed to do so by our office.

 If you are currently in the United States, please be aware that the expiration date of your visa has no bearing on your length of stay in the United States.
 Please check the stamp in your passport applied by officials at the U.S. Port of Entry for information about your authorized period of stay.
 See the FAQ above for information about how to apply to extend your stay.